protoloft/klipper_z_calibration/README.md

 As a precondition, the probe needs to be configured properly.
 It must work flawlessly!
 If you don't know how, **please have a look at the [KlickyProbe](https://github.com/jlas1/Klicky-Probe) and how to configure it!**
-There is also a very good but complexe example configuration from [zellneralex](https://github.com/zellneralex/klipper_config/tree/master).
+There is also a very good but complex example configuration from [zellneralex](https://github.com/zellneralex/klipper_config/tree/master).

 Now, if the probe works reliably, Then this auto Z offset calibration is basically configured by adding the `z_calibration` section.
-All possible properties and it's defalt values are documented here under [configurations](#configurations).
+All possible properties and it's default values are documented here under [configurations](#configurations).

 A minimal start configuration could look like this: